daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Performance Impacts</summary>

-Fetching data from main memory can take several hundred cycles on modern CPU architectures.
-The CPU tries to minimize this latency by fetching in bulk and also by predicting and pre-fetching data before it's requested.
-Primitive arrays store the values in a contiguous block of memory, so the CPU will prefetch neighboring elements making subsequent accesses essentially free.
-However, the CPU pre-fetcher has a tough time predicting the address of scattered memory when dealing with lists of wrapper objects which can result in much higher memory latency to access each value.
+Fetching from main memory can take hundreds of cycles on modern CPU architectures.
+The CPU tries to minimize latency by fetching in bulk and also by predicting and pre-fetching data before it's requested.
+Primitive arrays store values in a contiguous block of memory, so the CPU will prefetch neighboring elements making subsequent accesses essentially free when iterating.
+However, the CPU pre-fetcher has a tough time predicting the location of scattered memory when dealing with lists of wrapper objects, resulting in much higher memory latency on average.

 To get an idea of the potential performance impact of wrapper objects, Java Language Architect, Brian Goetz, ran some benchmarks replacing reference carriers with values as part of project Valhalla exploration.
 Brian found performance